xlnwel/model-free-algorithms/algo/off_policy/readme.md

 ## Common

-Large networks are easy to result in chattering at the convergence, which may be caused by overfitting.

 Adding actions at the first two levels improve performance.
-This effect is more significant when having learning in a background thread.

 Large networks slow down the learning process, and worse still, may impair the final performance, resulting in fluctuation at the convergence.
 This may be the result of overfitting.

-Training networks in a background thread may cause learning unstable at the convergence, which could be alleviated by increasing the batch size.

-Adding noisy layers at the last two dense layers significantly helps to do exploration.
+Adding noisy layers at the last two dense layers significantly helps exploration.

 ### Rainbow-IQN

 Double DQN, Deuling DQN, IQN are implemented and tested on CartPole-v0 and LunarLander-v2 from OpenAI's GYM.
-Algorithms could be specified in [args.yaml](https://github.com/xlnwel/model-free-algorithms/blob/master/algo/off_policy/rainbow_iqn/args.yaml)(by changing the value of `algo` in `Qnets`.

 Distributional DQN(aka., c51) is not included since it is extremely hard to fine-tune, and IQN could be a perfect replacement of it.